-My research interests include music of the African Diaspora, dance and digital media, and virtual communities.
+My research interests include music of the African Diaspora, hiking poles, dance and digital media, and virtual communities.
 I study how queer and trans people of color integrate technology in aesthetic practice, social interaction, and embodied experience.

 I also enjoy solving abstruse technical problems.

 I recently learned of Nix, which bills itself as a “purely functional package manager.”
 It tries to keep things as self-contained as possible, installing each package into a separate directory in its store.
 Nix is the basis for a Linux distribution called NixOS, but can also be installed standalone.

 Nix has great benefits for Haskell development.
 Due to its insistence on isolation and purity, different versions of packages can be swapped in and out as needed, neatly avoiding “Cabal hell” and the need for sandboxes.
 As much as possible, the package manager reuses compiled versions of dependencies, greatly speeding up the process after the first time.

 Cabal itself might eventually adopt the kind of hermetic builds Nix offers; however, Nix works quite well already for this purpose.

 I found Pavel Kogan’s post on Haskell development with Nix to be quite instructive.
 In this post, I hope to provide some tips for using Nix for Haskell development, specifically on Mac OS X 10.10 (Yosemite).